S2FrdQ/MSBuildSecurityLabs/LAB161-Ins&OutsSecuringAPIs/README.md

-Make sure to select the *Developer Pricing Tier* *Note: This should take around 30 - 40 minutes to create*
+Make sure to select the *Developer Pricing Tier* *Note: This should take around 30 - 40 minutes to create and activate the API Management Service.*

 4. After creation of the API Management service, navigate to the left navigation pane of your API Management instance, select APIs